Gabriel Gama

-Gabriel Gama da Silva (born 14 May 2003) is a Brazilian professional footballer who plays as a winger for Mesaimeer of the Qatari Second Division.
+Gabriel Gama da Silva (born 14 May 2003) is a Brazilian professional footballer who plays as an attacking midfielder or a winger for Liga I club Botoșani.

 Career

 Early career

 Gama was part of the youth system of several clubs in south Brazil namely Cruzeiro, GD São-Carlense, Santo André and Catanduva.

 DPMM

-In March 2024, Gama was signed by DPMM, a Bruneian professional football team that plays in the Singapore Premier League.
+In March 2024, Gama was signed by DPMM, a Bruneian professional football team that were playing in the Singapore Premier League.
 He made his professional debut on 11 May against Young Lions as a starter in the first league game of the season where his team prevailed with a 1–2 result.
 In the following fixture on 25 May against Albirex Niigata (S), he opened his goalscoring account with a bicycle kick in the 18th minute to help the Bruneian side clinch a 1–4 away victory.
 Gama ended his spell in Brunei with five goals in 35 total appearances for the club.